paulfitz/mlsql/README.md

  * install `docker`
  * install `curl`
- * Make sure docker allows at least 3GB of RAM (see `Docker`>`Preferences`>`Advanced` or equivalent) for sqlova, or 5GB or RAM for irnet.
+ * Make sure docker allows at least 3GB of RAM (see `Docker`>`Preferences`>`Advanced` or equivalent) for sqlova, or 5GB for irnet.

 ## sqlova